Mo-Yv/JS-Study/README.md

 # JS-Learning
-Here are some small projects I did while learning JS (For personal study only)
+Here are some demos I did while learning JS (For personal study only)